+91 9999466225 info@anujjindal.in

 NABARD Interview Questions

-The interviewing panel can ask question on any topic they like, but most of the questions are most likely to come from your personal details and some generic questions.
+The interviewing panel can ask questions on any topic they like, but majority of the questions are most likely to come from your personal details and some generic questions.

 Q1.
 Why do you want to work in NABARD?